levlaz/100-days-of-code/r1-log.md

 ### R1D14 5/18/2020
 I finished the debugging module and the first half of the data structures module on FCC.
 Mostly learned about all of the various ways to interact with Arrays.

+### R1D15 5/19/2020
+I finished the data structures module and started working through the basic algorithms module.

+### R1D16 5/20/2020
+I kept working through the basic algorithms module, but this one is kind of a slog.